Get to know the Bang Bang Bar residents

 - Exclusive NME offer: Save £10 on Amazon Music Unlimited plans with code NME10

-During each episode so far, a lesser-known act (for the most part) has taken to the Bang Bang Bar stage to perform.
+During almost every episode, a lesser-known act (for the most part) has taken to the Bang Bang Bar stage to perform.
 Loads of you were left scratching your heads, wondering who these frighteningly talented youngsters might be.
 Lucky for you, we’ve got the answers.
-Here’s our guide to all of the bands on the Twin Peaks soundtrack, nine episodes in.
+Here’s our guide to all of the bands on the Twin Peaks soundtrack.

 A personal favourite of Lynch, this band of mysterious indie-rockers from Portland couldn’t be more suited to soundtracking the weirdest show on TV.
 Their 2015 single ‘Shadow’ is all soaring synths and floaty, high-pitched vocals.
 It matches perfectly with the surrealist undercurrent coursing through the show.